rahul0705/rahul0705.github.io/src/content/blog/2026-08-20-did-you-fix-the-bug.md

 ## Closing thought

 A fix that works and a fix you understand are not always the same thing, and the gap is invisible in a green test suite.
 It appears later—in a change nobody feels safe reverting, or a symptom that returns in a different form.
-Reducing an experiment to what mattered takes longer than shipping the version that happens to work.
+Reducing a set of working changes to what mattered takes longer than shipping the version that happens to work.
 It is also how you find out, while the context is still fresh, whether you fixed the problem or merely moved it somewhere quieter.